 How Are BC Wills Dispute Costs Paid?
 In the past, the legal fees and costs of all parties involved in a BC will and BC estate dispute were ordered to be paid out of the estate.
 But more recently modern cost awards now follow the event in estate matters.
 However, Courts retain the discretion to deviated from this rule can follow the traditional approach when appropriate.
 In short, the court can award ALL parties to the dispute their costs when the deceased Willmaker is wholly or partially the cause of the need for an inquiry.
-Today Lorne MacLean, QC founder of MacLean Law explains the rules for BC Wills Dispute Costs in an estate dispute.
+Today Lorne MacLean, QC founder of MacLean Law explains the rules for an estate dispute.
 Our estate litigation team acts across BC and in Calgary Alberta.

 BC Wills Dispute Costs – The Traditional Approach To Costs 1 877 602 9900